INN/Largo-Sample-Child-Theme/docs/readme.md

 Largo is structured a specific way, and when you create a child theme it will be easiest for you to follow parallel structures as you modify and add.

 ### Largo Child Theme Structure
+*A visual representation of the folder structure (grey lines) and key files.
+Orange lines indicate Grunt Workflow.*
 ![Visual Representation of Child Theme Structure](https://raw.githubusercontent.com/INN/Largo-Sample-Child-Theme/master/docs/structure.png)

 # ```/less```